ryantd42/NY-Legislative-Git/2023/S2935D-2023/bill.md

   January 25, 2023
   ___________

  Introduced  by  Sens.
-PARKER, GIANARIS, GONZALEZ, HARCKHAM, HOYLMAN-SIGAL, JACKSON,  MARTINEZ,  MYRIE, RAMOS, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee  on  Energy and  Telecommunications  --  reported  favorably  from said committee, ordered to first and  second  report,  ordered  to  a  third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading -- again amended and ordered  reprinted,  retaining  its place  in  the  order  of  third  reading -- again amended and ordered reprinted, retaining its place in the order of third reading
+PARKER, BRESLIN, BRISPORT, CLEARE, COMRIE, FERNAN- DEZ, GIANARIS, GONZALEZ, GOUNARDES, HARCKHAM, HOYLMAN-SIGAL,  JACKSON, KAVANAGH, KRUEGER, LIU, MARTINEZ, MAY, MYRIE, RAMOS, SALAZAR, SEPULVE- DA,  SERRANO,  STAVISKY  --  read  twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  reported  favorably from said committee, ordered to first and second report, ordered to a third  reading,  amended  and  ordered reprinted,  retaining its place in the order of third reading -- again amended and ordered reprinted, retaining its place  in  the  order  of third  reading  --  again amended and ordered reprinted, retaining its place in the order of third reading -- recommitted to the Committee on Energy and Telecommunications in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

  AN ACT enacting the "just energy transition act"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may be  cited  as the "just energy transition act".
   §  2.
 Legislative  findings and statement of purpose.
 The legislature hereby finds, determines and declares:
   (a) New York state, especially New York city,  is  reliant  on  fossil fuels  for energy production, making the transition to renewable sources for the downstate electricity system key to achieving  the  requirements of  section  4  of  the  New York state climate leadership and community protection act, including that seventy percent of the state's  electric- ity  be  from  renewable  energy  sources  by the year 2030 and that one hundred percent of the state's electricity be from zero-emission sources by the year 2040.
-  (b)  New  York  state  is committed to the responsible replacement and redevelopment of its fossil fueled generation facilities that  currently ensure resource adequacy in the state, especially in locations where the health  benefits  to historically disadvantaged communities can be maxi- mized, and where the cost effective phasing-out of such  facilities  can be done while helping to ensure a just transition for the existing work- force.
+  (b) New York state is committed to  the  responsible  replacement  and redevelopment  of its fossil fueled generation facilities that currently

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06171-08-3
+  LBD06171-14-4
- S. 2935--C  2
+ S. 2935--D  2

+ ensure resource adequacy in the state, especially in locations where the health benefits to historically disadvantaged communities can  be  maxi- mized,  and  where the cost effective phasing-out of such facilities can be done while helping to ensure a just transition for the existing work- force.
   (c)  A  public policy purpose would be served and the interests of the people of the state would be advanced by directing the  New  York  state energy  research  and  development  authority,  in consultation with the department of public service and the department of environmental conser- vation, to continue the development of the study commenced in  2022,  as referenced  in  the climate action council scoping plan of strategies to facilitate the replacement and redevelopment of New  York's  oldest  and most-polluting  fossil  fueled  generation facilities and their sites by 2030, while ensuring resource adequacy, with renewable energy systems as defined in paragraph (b) of subdivision 1 of section 66-p of the  public service  law,  energy  storage systems, and electricity transmission and distribution systems and equipment.
   (d) It is the intent of  the  legislature  in  enacting  this  act  to empower  the  New  York state energy research and development authority, department of public service, and department of environmental  conserva- tion,  to  develop  a  study  as described in the climate action council scoping plan and paragraph (c) of section  three  of  this  act  in  the manner  authorized  and  directed herein, and for those entities and the public service commission, and any other agencies or authorities of  the state  as  may  be required, to commence any proceedings or other initi- atives necessary to carry out the strategies described therein.
   § 3.
 The New York state energy research and development  authority  is authorized and directed to:
   (a)  develop  a  study of competitive options to facilitate the phase- out, replacement and redevelopment of New York state's oldest and  most- polluting  fossil  fueled  generation  facilities and their sites by the year  2030,  with  renewable  generation  options  that  include  those described in the scoping plan issued by the climate action council under section  75-0103 of the environmental conservation law, renewable energy systems as defined in paragraph (b) of subdivision 1 of section 66-p  of the  public  service law, energy storage systems, and electricity trans- mission and distribution systems and equipment, while ensuring  resource adequacy  and other reliability services are maintained, and to do so in consultation with the department of public service,  the  department  of environmental conservation, Long Island power authority, and other rele- vant  state  agencies and authorities with subject matter expertise, the federally designated electric bulk system operator, the New  York  State Reliability Council, and the owners of such facilities.
 The study should prioritize  the  replacement  and  redevelopment  of  such fossil fueled generation facilities with  facilities  that  will  directly  assist  in achieving  the  energy,  environmental  justice and emissions reductions requirements of section 66-p of the public service law.
 The study  shall address the phase-out of at least four gigawatts of fossil fueled gener- ation  statewide  capacity in total and prioritize those facilities that only operate when electricity usage is highest.
 The study shall  include recommendations of standards and requirements that:
   (i)  significantly  reduce  the state's electricity system reliance on fossil fuels, taking into account the requirements  and  timing  of  the state's emission reduction programs;
+  (ii) establish a competitive program to promote private sector invest- ment  in  eligible  technologies  that the public service commission has
+ S. 2935--D  3

-  (ii) establish a competitive program to promote private sector invest- ment in eligible technologies that the  public  service  commission  has determined,  after  notice and provision for the opportunity to comment, ensure resource adequacy, while achieving the  requirements  of  section 66-p of the public service law;
+ determined, after notice and provision for the opportunity  to  comment, ensure  resource  adequacy,  while achieving the requirements of section 66-p of the public service law;
- S. 2935--C  3

   (iii)  provide significant environmental, health and other benefits to disadvantaged communities as such  communities  will  be  defined  under section 75-0111 of the environmental conservation law; and